 3. Keep out of Court.
 You don’t really want to go to Court, do you?
 Those with a prenuptial agreement are much less likely to suffer the trauma of Court upon divorce.
 Court cases are not just about legal fees, they are very stressful.
 We do all we can to keep people well out of Court.

-4. It's not all about protecting the person with all the money.
+4. Protect yourself.
+It’s not all about protecting the person with all the money.
 Many assume it is.
 But you can do all possible to ensure that you (and maybe your children) get a proper and decent settlement upon divorce and quickly, too.
 Many people with large amounts of funds can afford complex structures and foreign ownership to make claims extremely difficult.
 You can avoid all that.

 5. Protect your children from precious relationships.
 Say you have two children from a previous marriage.
 Their other parent probably made a settlement expecting, as did you, that the children would inherit in time.
 If you remarry and have children (or your new spouse has children) this can create a major mess of conflicting claims and pressures.
 Just avoid them.